noxterr/DiscordBot/README.md

 ```
 heroku login
 heroku logs -a lambda-purple-bot
-heroku logs -a lambda-purple-bot -n 1500
+heroku logs -a lambda-purple-bot -n 1500 # for limited longs at 1500 lines
 ```

 ## Changelog